Active Group Games for Kids in Fun Ways to Keep Children Engaged

 5. Human Knot

-Human Knot is a great team-building exercise that also gets kids to move around and work together.
+Human Knot is a great team-building exercise that also gets kids moving and working together.
 To play, have the kids stand in a circle and grab hands with two different people (not the ones standing next to them).
 The goal is to untangle the knot of hands without letting go.

 This game encourages communication, problem-solving, and collaboration.
 It’s a fantastic way to improve coordination and social skills in a fun and active setting.